akhandpuresoftware/arm-software-developers/content/en/cloud/eks/eks.md

 }
 ```

-**security-groups.tf** provisions the security groups the EKS cluster will use.
+**security-groups.tf** provisions the security groups, the EKS cluster will use.
 ```console
 resource "aws_security_group" "node_group_one" {
   name_prefix = "node_group_one"